piersholt/wilhelm-docs/announce.md

     C8 04 FF 02 31 00       # Telephone broadcasting an announcement

 The announcement is what determines the availability of numerous features.
-For example, Television, Telephone, and DSP will all appear in the BMBT main menu upon announcement.
+For example, Television, Telephone, and DSP will all appear in the BMBT main menu following announcement.

-It also allows the announcing module to establish it's state, and any applicable modules will respond as necessary.
-The response will depend on the module, but will at minimum, include ignition state `0x11` from the cluster.
+An annoucement also allows the new module to establish it's state. and any applicable modules will respond as necessary.
+The response will depend on the announcing module, but will at minimum, include ignition state `0x11` from the cluster.

 After a module has announced, it's ongoing presence will be checked by interested modules via "pings" `0x01`, for which this bit will never be set.

-    C8 04 FF 02 30 01       # Telephone replying to a "ping"
+    C8 04 FF 02 30 01       # Telephone replying to a "ping" (no announce bit!)

 ### Signature `0b1111_0000`

 In the case that a module has variants, and that variant affects behaviour of other modules on the bus, a "signature" is used to allow variants to be identified.

 A good working example of this is the BMBT which was introduced with the 4x3 display, and was later upgraded to the larger 16x9 display.
 In order for the navi. computer/video module to output a video signal with the correct aspect ratio, it must be able to identify the BMBT variant.

-Note: while the need for a signature is likely predicated upon a module hardware/software revision, *it's only in the case that the module must be differentiated on the bus that a signature will be used*.
-Some modules, despite having one or more revisions, will make no use of signatures.

 #### GT `0x3b`